SidoShiro/BrainTumorsDetector-T34/README.md

 ## Result of different algorithms

 * My metric is the **dice score**, unstead of computing a score on raw pixels, because there is more zones without tumors than with tumors.
+> `Dice score = 2⋅number of true positives / (2⋅number of true positives + number of false positives + number of false negatives)`

 | Algorithm/Technic      | Dice Score |
 |------------------------|------------|